Major Google My Business 2020 Updates. Why Should Restaurants Care?

 Local SEO is a must for marketers looking to boost their online visibility and bring in more customers through their offline doorway.
 Tools like Google My Business (GMB) enable owners and managers to better understand user intention and customer experience feedback, as it helps consumers discover local businesses and make more educated purchase decisions.

 How does it do this?

-For every location listed on GMB, the platform tracks users interactions on Google Maps and Google Search.
+For every location listed on GMB, the platform tracks users interactions on Google Maps, Search or Assistant.

 For instance, GMB tracks when users interact with information published by the restaurant staff like opening hours, menu highlights and accessibility features but also content posted by customers, influencers and local guides i.e. reviews, pictures and Q&A.